 John Luther Adams: Become Ocean

 We've all tried those hourlong soundscapes on apps like Headspace or Calm, so why not try the musical equivalent?
-One of the most important pieces of music to engage in climate change and environmental activism, Become Ocean submerges the listener in its rising sea levels.
+One of the most important pieces of music to engage in climate change and environmental activism, John Luther Adams's Become Ocean submerges the listener in its rising sea levels.
 The piano rumbles, the waves of sound rise and fall, and the strings shimmer.
 It's utterly transportive and will envelop you in its vast musical landscape as you float off into sleep.

 We spoke to John Luther Adams in 2014 about his environmental activism and experience of writing Become Ocean.
+We also named Become Ocean as one of the 20 pieces of music that defined the last century.

 Buy this recording from the following outlets: